mnemnion/orb/doc/md/Orbit/codeblock.md

 end
 ```

- Matches a code block footer line.
+ Matches a code block footer line\.

- - #args
+ \- \#args
-   - str   :  The string to match against.
+   \- str   :  The string to match against\.
-   - level :  Required level for a match.
+   \- level :  Required level for a match\.

- - #return 3
+ \- \#return 3
-   - boolean :  For footer match
+   \- boolean :  For footer match
-   - number  :  Level of header
+   \- number  :  Level of header
-   - string  :  Header stripped of left whitespace and tars
+   \- string  :  Header stripped of left whitespace and tars

 ```lua